-In a letter dated June 17, 2013, the Medicare contractor, Novitas Solutions, Inc., advised Petitioner that his enrollment application had been rejected because there were "new signatures on section 4A and 4B of the CMS-855R application."
+In a letter dated June 17, 2013, the Medicare contractor, Novitas Solutions, Inc., advised Petitioner that his enrollment application had been rejected because a "new signature [was] requested for section 4A and 4B."
 CMS Ex.
 2. The notice advised him that, "[i]f you would like to resubmit an application, you must complete a new Medicare enrollment application(s)," and that "providers and suppliers are required to submit complete application(s) and all supporting documentation within 30 calendar days from the postmark date of the contractor request for missing/incomplete information."
 CMS Ex.
 2. It is not clear from the record whether Petitioner attempted to cure the defects in his enrollment application.
 The notice did not establish an effective date for Petitioner's billing privileges.